th-rtyf-re/kthpq/README.md

   below.

 There are two options you can add when loading the theme:
-- `engine=lualatex` or `engine=latex`.
-The default and recommended engine for compiling with `kthpq` is `lualatex`, which is the only way to get the recommended fonts Figtree and Georgia.
-The option `latex` should be faster, but uses Helvetica and Bitstream Charter.
+- `engine=lualatex` or `engine=pdflatex`.
+The default and recommended engine
+  for compiling with `kthpq` is `lualatex`, which is the only way to get the recommended fonts Figtree and Georgia.
+The option `pdflatex` should be faster, but uses Helvetica and Bitstream Charter.
 - `mathshape=sf` or `mathshape=rm`.
 This determines the shape used for math.
   The default is `sf`, sans-serif, and `rm` corresponds to serif.